iMaha0/Project-dart-1/README.md

 - **Language**: The project should be written in Dart language.

+- **GitHub Submission**:
+   - Create a Fork from the exam’s GitHub repository.
+   - Create a new branch with your name, i.e., Nawaf-Alshawan.
+   - Commit frequently with descriptive messages to show your progress.
-- **GitHub Submission**: The project must be fully submitted through GitHub.
-Create a Fork from the exam’s GitHub repository, make frequent commits with descriptive messages, and create a Pull Request to the original repository containing your solution.
+   - Finally, create a Pull Request to the exam’s original repository containing your solution.

 - **README.md File**: Include a README.md file with instructions on how to run and test the project.
 This file should provide a clear guide for users to understand how to interact with the CLI.